 Transportation in Astypalea

 The distances in Astypalea are long, even if the island isn’t very large.
-For this reason, we suggest that you bring your car or motorbike with you or rent one there.
-Astypalea has intercity (KTEL) buses that serve routes from the port to Chora and the villages of the island.
-Near the village of Analipsi is the airport, about 10km from the capital.
+Therefore, we suggest that you bring your car or motorbike with you or that you rent one there.

 Ports in Astypalea

-Astypalea has 2 main ports: the old and the new one!
+Astypalea has 2 ports: the old and the new one.
+The new port is located in Agios Andreas, 2km from Chora, and in the island’s main port.
 The old port is located close to Chora and it is mainly used by sailing boats.
-The new port is located in Agios Andreas, 2km from Chora.

 Island hopping from Astypalea

-Astypalea is located between the Cyclades and the Dodecanese, so it is an ideal starting point for island hopping in the Aegean.
+Astypalea is located between the Cyclades and the Dodecanese, so it is an ideal starting point for island hopping to popular destinations in the Aegean, such as Paros, Rhodes and Naxos.
 From the island, you can find direct ferry routes to:

-On the interactive Map of Ferries of Ferryhopper you can find all ferry itineraries and combinations from Astypalea.
-Plan your island hopping experience in the Greek islands in only a few clicks!
+On our interactive Map of ferries you can find all ferry routes from and to Astypalea.
+Visualize your trip and plan your island-hopping experience in the Greek islands in only a few clicks!

 Astypalea ferry: schedules and tickets